Edinburgh mixologist makes final of world cocktail contest

 Leon Back, who works at Panda & Sons, has been named as the UK winner of a celebrated rum competition, the Bacardi Legacy Cocktail Competition

-Twenty eight particpants from ten countiries took part in the Northern European finals for a place in the grand finals in Mexico – and Leon has now secured his place.
+Twenty eight participants from ten countries took part in the Northern European finals for a place in the grand finals in Mexico – and Leon has now secured his place.

-His winning drink is named The Queen Street, which uses a comdination of flavours including Bacardi, whisky and lemon.
+His winning drink is named The Queen Street, which uses a combination of flavours including Bacardi, whisky and lemon.

-Leon said: “I can’t believe that I’ve been named UK Winner out of all of the amazing bartenders.
+Leon said: “I can’t believe that I’ve been named UK winner out of all of the amazing bartenders.
 The competition in Mexico City will be a seriously tough, but I’m ready for the challenge and I’m extremely proud to be representing the UK and the city of Edinburgh.”

 A Bacardi spokesman said: “Every year we takes this opportunity to seek out cocktails that stand a chance of becoming genuine classics, like the legendary Daiquiri or Mojito.